-- 1/2 cup sugar
+- 1/2 cup boiling water

 This goes to Cooking from Cookbook Challenge Group.